CNrun

 -

-By way of illustration, let’s look at the following example:
+flow, let’s look at the following example:

 # create a model called "fafa" new_model fafa # add a couple of neurons add_neuron HH n1 add_neuron HH n2 # connect them reciprocally add_synapse AB syn1 n1 n2 add_synapse AB syn2 n2 n1 # make the synapses inhibitory # note that synapse are identified by their source and target neurons set_parm_synapse n. n.
 Esyn -80 # make them spontaneously active (by injecting a DC) set_parm_neuron n.
 Idc 0.1 # enable listening start_listen n. # run the simulation for 2 seconds advance_for 2000